 A Place of Honor

-The plane will be joined by a statue depicting a returning aviator and five military branch flags to honor the veterans who served in all military branches between 1955 and 1975.
+In addition to the veteran B-52, the Memorial Park also features a statue depicting a returning aviator and five military branch flags to honor the veterans who served in all military branches between 1955 and 1975.

 More about Project Welcome Home